Vital Statistics on American Politics 2009-2010

-Kane, Joseph Nathan, Janet Podell, and Steven Anzovin.
-Facts About the Presidents: A Compilation of Biographical and Historical Information.
-7th ed.
-New York: H. W. Wilson, 2001.
+Kane, Joseph Nathan, and Janet Podell.
+Facts about the Presidents: A Compilation of Biographical and Historical Information.
+8th ed.
+New York: H. W. Wilson, 2009.

 Chapter on each president and comparative statistics on all presidents.

 Ragsdale, Lyn.
-Vital Statistics on the Presidency: Washington to Clinton.
-Rev. ed.
-Washington, D.C.: Congressional Quarterly, 1998.
+Vital Statistics on the Presidency: George Washington to George W. Bush.
+3rd ed.
+Washington, D.C.: CQ Press, 2009.

-Data on presidents–their careers, elections, speeches and appearances, approval ratings, and congressional relationships.
-Focus is on postwar presidencies, with some longer time series.
+Data largely on postwar presidents–their careers, elections, speeches and appearances, approval ratings, and congressional relationships–with some longer time series.